alan-platform/alan-platform.github.io/pages/tutorials/model tutorial.md

 ## 2. The minimal model
 Let's make an app from these few lines of model code.
-First, we need to place these lines in a template with a few standard headings, that looks like this:
+We need to place these lines in a template with some standard headers:
 ```
 users